-(3) If you want to dig deeper, click the "Advanced" button to bring up CirclePack, s main control frame, which gives you access to its full functionality.
-The program actually holds up to three packings, has panels with messages, history, and rudimentary error feedback, "Commands:" lines where you can issue explicit strings of commands, and various "droppable" icons: you just drag one onto a packing window and a prepared string of commands will be applied to that packing.
+(3) If you want to dig deeper, click the "Advanced" button to bring up the CirclePack central control frame; this gives you access to full functionality.
+The program actually holds up to three packings, has panels with messages, history, and rudimentary error feedback, a "Command:" line where you can issue explicit strings of commands, and various "droppable" icons: you just drag one onto a packing window and a prepared string of commands will be applied to that packing.

 (4) For the truly ambitious, the Java code for CirclePack is freely available under the GNU open source license.
 It includes a "PackExtender" class which allows anyone (with enough work) to create specialized data structures and commands having full access to the core functionality of CirclePack.
-Several existing PackExtenders will be used in later experiments.
+Such PackExtenders will be used in later experiments.